AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-configuration-browser.md

 ## Enable Content Fragment Functionality for your Instance {#enable-content-fragment-functionality-instance}

-Before using Content Fragments you need to use the Configuration Browser to:
+Before using Content Fragments you need to use the **Configuration Browser** to enable:

 * **Content Fragment Models** - mandatory
 * **GraphQL Persistent Queries** - optional